SEC Football Power Rankings: Week 4

 Unfortunately for the Commodores, they couldn't carry the momentum.

-Coach Derek Mason called the loss a "comedy of errors" according to the Tennessean's Adam Sparks.
-It probably wasn't funny for the Commodores faithful, who got their hopes up but came only to have them crash down once again.
-Their team struggled with turnovers and erratic play on both sides of the ball.
+Coach Derek Mason called the loss a "comedy of errors," according to the Tennessean's Adam Sparks.
+It probably wasn't funny for the Commodores faithful, who got its hopes up but came only to have them crash down once again.
+Vandy struggled with turnovers and erratic play on both sides of the ball.

 After getting in a 10-0 hole, Vanderbilt was never competitive.

-All isn't lost for the Commodores, who will get back to their winning ways this weekend against Tennessee State before a difficult road test at Georgia.
+All isn't lost for the Commodores, who should get back to their winning ways this weekend against Tennessee State before a difficult road test at Georgia.
 With Florida, Kentucky, Arkansas, Missouri, Ole Miss and Tennessee to close the season, that's navigable.

-Six or seven wins are attainable if VU can progressing with the way it looked early in the season.
+Six or seven wins are attainable if VU can progress with the way it looked early in the season.
 Last year, the 'Dores fell apart following a Week 4 domination by Alabama.
 They've got to guard against that happening again.

 10. Florida Gators